It might be the most underrated, underappreciated and arguably most difficult feat in all of baseball.

 But then there’s the natural cycle.
 It’s the often forgotten – or even unknown – feat of hitting for the cycle in order (a single, then double, then triple and finally the home run).
 According to MLB, there have been only 14 of these naturals in the modern era – the last by Gary Matthews Jr. of the Texas Rangers in 2006.

 So let’s continue our celebration of the cycle and widen our breakdown to the record-holding hitters in several of the different ways the feat can be accomplished:

 Most Career Cycles

-Christian Yelich of the Milwaukee Brewers has tormented the Cincinnati Reds throughout his career.
+Christian Yelich of the Milwaukee Brewers tormented the Cincinnati Reds throughout early in his career.
 The two-time All-Star hit .283 with 20 home runs and 62 RBIs – his most homers and RBIs versus any opponent – through his first 93 meetings.

 But he’s also hit all three of his MLB record-tying three cycles against the Reds: one at Cincinnati on Aug.
 28, 2018, another almost just one month later at home on Sept.
 17, 2018 and a third at Great American Ballpark on May 11, 2022.

 With the triple being the most difficult of the single, double, triple and home run combination needed to complete the cycle, it makes sense that speedy players like Yelich and Trea Turner would be on the list.
 The Los Angeles Dodgers infielder achieved all three of his cycles while with the Washington Nationals.